The Junction (Ogden, Utah): History

 The site was originally occupied by Ogden City Mall from 1980 to 2002.
 Its tenants included The Bon Marché (later Lamonts), J. C. Penney, Meier & Frank (previously Weinstock's and ZCMI), and Nordstrom.

 In popular culture

-The site was used as a location, when it was occupied by the Ogden City Mall, for American singer Tiffany's video of her song "I think We're Alone Now".
+The site was used as a location, when it was occupied by the Ogden City Mall, for American singer Tiffany's video of her song "I Think We're Alone Now".
 She is seen on the video at one of the mall's entrances and then performing in it.

+The site is also the former site of the Hi-Fi Shop, location of the 1974 Hi-Fi murders.
+The shop was demolished to make way for the Ogden City Mall.